Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T1A

 Memory Aid

-Real-World Application
+Real-World Example

 Your local amateur radio club wants to set up a new 2-meter repeater.
 Before choosing a frequency, you contact the local frequency coordinator, who is a volunteer amateur operator familiar with all the repeaters in your area.
 The coordinator reviews the available frequencies, checks for potential interference, and recommends a specific pair (like 146.760/146.160 MHz) that won't conflict with existing repeaters.
 You follow this recommendation, and your new repeater operates without causing interference.

-FCC Part 97.205Key Concepts
+Reference: FCC Part 97.205

-Frequency Coordinator, Volunteer coordination, Repeater management, Community self-regulation
+Frequency Coordinator Volunteer coordination Repeater management Community self-regulation

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T1A topic.